The CC has entered its last year on the market. A replacement named Arteon will arrive in showrooms in the next few months.

-The CC is based on the outgoing version of the bread-and-butter Passat sedan.
-That doesn't mean the CC is outdated, however: whereas the latest Passat has been enlarged, de-contented and cheapened to appeal to the middle of the American market, the older Passat was a more luxurious, refined and highly-tuned driver's machine.
+The CC is based on the last version of the bread-and-butter Passat sedan.
+That doesn't mean the CC is outdated, however: whereas the current Passat has been enlarged, de-contented and cheapened to appeal to the middle of the American market, its predecessor was a more luxurious, refined and highly-tuned driver's machine.

 The CC's connection to the old Passat is most visible in its sophisticated cabin.
 Soft-touch materials abound, fit and finish is excellent and the overall design is intuitive, flowing and polished.

-Styling changes for the latest model year include a simpler, more conservative grille and headlamp design that brings the look more in line with Volkswagen's mainstream Passat and Jetta offerings.
-The front and rear fascias were also worked over, while Bi-Xenon headlights with VW's Adaptive Front Lighting System and LED taillamps are now standard equipment.
+Visually, the car packs a simple, conservative grille and headlamps that bring the overall look more in-line with Volkswagen's mainstream Passat and Jetta offerings.
+Bi-Xenon headlights with VW's Adaptive Front Lighting System and LED taillamps are now standard equipment.

-The standard engine for the CC is a smooth and torquey 2.0-liter four-cylinder that delivers 200 horsepower at 5100 rpm and 207 pound-feet of torque starting from 1800 rpm.
-Available with a standard six-speed manual or an optional dual-clutch automatic that VW dubs the DSG, the motor helps the CC hit sixty mph from a stop in a touch over seven seconds.
+The standard engine for the CC is a smooth and torquey 2.0-liter four-cylinder that delivers 200 horsepower at 5,100 rpm and 207 pound-feet of torque starting from 1,700 rpm.
+Available with a standard six-speed manual or an optional six-speed dual-clutch automatic that Volkswagen dubs the DSG, the motor helps the CC hit sixty mph from a stop in a touch over seven seconds.
 Fuel economy is rated at 21/32 mpg with the manual, while automatic-equipped cars carry a 22/31 mpg rating.

 Available in mid-range and top-level CC models is a potent 3.6-liter gasoline VR6.
-The engine offers up 300 horsepower at 6600 rpm and 266 pound-feet of torque at 2500 rpm, enough for a mid-six-second time in the benchmark zero-to-60 mph sprint.
-Mated exclusively to a six-speed (single clutch), the engine returns 17/27 mpg in government testing.
-VW's 4Motion all-wheel-drive system can be spec'd with the VR6; this configuration returns 17/25 mpg.
+The engine offers up 280 horsepower at 6200 rpm and 265 pound-feet of torque at 2,750 rpm, enough for a mid-six-second time in the benchmark zero-to-60 mph sprint.
+Mated exclusively to a six-speed automatic that spins all four wheels, the engine returns 17/25 mpg in government testing.

 Trim Level Breakdown